37269-023: Greater Mekong Subregion: Rehabilitation of the Railway in Cambodia Project

 Status of Operation/Construction or Implementation Progress

 About 42 km completed.
-Works within the Sihanoukville Port ongoing.
+The Sihanoukville container terminal and the railway track at the Sihanoukville port are complete.
 The Government requested removal of the Samrong Intermodal Terminal.
-ADB is processing scope change.
+An amendment to the project scope has been approved by the ADB Board on 3 october 2014.
 As a short-term alternative to the intermodal terminal planned for Samrong, the Concessionaire has constructed a hard stand facility at the CWT Dry Port in Phnom Penh, which is now being used for loading and unloading of train cargo.
 Railway Department's capacity building programs to be able to manage concession is completed.
-Ongoing under EIRP.
+This is now taken out of the Project scope, upon request of the Government.

 Involuntary Resettlement: A